History

 Pre-history and ancient basketwork

-Among the primitive crafts, basketmaking is one of the oldest known.
-Older than the weaving of cloth, more ancient than the early ceramic art, the interlacing of twigs into wickerwork is in all probability contemporary with first clipping of flint into arrow-heads.
+Basketmaking is one of the oldest known crafts.
+Older than the weaving of cloth, more ancient than the early ceramic art, the interlacing of twigs into wickerwork is in all probability contemporary with the first clipping of flint into arrowheads.

-One of the oldest complete Baskets in the world is known to be from around 3000 BC (by courtesy of the British Museum).
+One of the earliest complete baskets in the world is from around 3000 BC (by courtesy of the British Museum).
 Basketmaking has been called the mother of pottery, as a potter used a basket mould long before the invention of the wheel.
-Pieces of Neolithic Age pottery show that the clay had been moulded around a basket structure.
+Pieces of Neolithic pottery show that the clay had been moulded around a basket structure.
 Stone Age pots often were ornamented with basketwork patterns.

 Early Italian Gerla Basket 'Cista Cibaria'

-The Basketmakers' Company possesses a small Egyptian "shabti" basket made of fibre, belonging to the XIth Dynasty and dated 2000 B.C.
-These rare baskets, found in mummy cases, contained food for the "shabti", little figures who accompanied members of the royal household in the after-life.
-The Company also possesses a fragment of pre-history coiled basketry lining dated about 4000 B.C.
+The Basketmakers' Company possesses a small Egyptian "shabti" basket made of fibre, belonging to the XIth Dynasty and dated 2000 BC.
+These rare baskets, found in mummy cases, contained food for the shabti, little figures who accompanied members of the royal household in the after-life.
+We also possess a fragment of pre-history coiled basketry lining dated about 4000 B.C.

-Moving through history, we encounter houses built of wattle, shields fashioned of wickerwork, coracles or very large baskets covered with hide which the Romans saw on the Thames when they first came to this land.
+Moving through history, we encounter houses built of wattle, shields fashioned of wickerwork and coracles - very large baskets covered with hide which the Romans saw on the Thames when they first came to this land.

-Thomas Birch, a basket maker in 1776, erected a scaffold of wickerwork around Islington Church steeple so the ascent to repair the steeple was rendered safe.
-Some two thousand Londoners paid sixpence for admission to the wicker staircase.
+Thomas Birch, a basketmaker in 1776, erected a scaffold of wickerwork around Islington Church steeple so the ascent to repair the steeple was rendered safe.
+Some 2000 Londoners paid sixpence for admission to the wicker staircase.

 Formation and early records of Basketmaking in the City